Article_Banner_Trust_in_the_food_system.webp

 A complicated connection to the origins of our food

 Our food system consists of many actors that act along the supply chain to get the food from the farm to a product that we can buy in our local supermarkets.
-And as food chains are becoming longer, we consumers have to solely rely on the information we’re given by the actors along the chain as we cannot verify the integrity of the food supply chain ourselves.
+And as food chains are becoming longer, we consumers have to rely solely on the information we’re given by the actors along the chain, as we cannot verify the integrity of the food supply chain ourselves.

 The EIT Food Grand Challenge on Consumer Trust is working on increasing consumer trust, support for the food supply chain and for food companies.
 To find out the current “status quo” on how consumers really felt about their food systems, they interviewed consumers and conducted surveys across six countries.
-Over 2,200 consumers were asked questions related to their trust in actors across the food chain as well as their reputation.
+Over 2,200 consumers were asked questions related to their trust in actors across the food chain and their reputation.
 The results indicate that where we’re from plays a large part in who we trust and what we value within our food systems.

 Who do we trust the most?